roidrole/Roids-Tweaker/README.md

 - ZenCloche, by SmokeyTheBandicoot (rewritten)

 There are also a few original additions :
+- Bubbles support (clone of GS + making any item a bauble with custom behavior)
 - Config file support (creation, reading)
 - Factory0-Resources support
 - Forge registry blacklist
+- IData storage in a file
 - Immersive Engineering Blueprint list and villager trade
 - ProjectE custom fuels
 - More villager and anvil methods